Day Seven: El Silencio Como Lugar

 It is very quiet.

-Not silent, exactly.
+Quiet, mostly.
 I can hear the water lapping against the shore.
 A bird calls somewhere in the distance.
 My own breath moves in and out, marking time.
 But beneath and around these sounds, silence holds.
 Silence is the medium through which everything else moves, the space in which sound becomes possible.

 Silence is a place.
 I am learning to live here.